How much does it cost?

 Should I apply?

-If you are currently a sophomore from the Chicago area who meets at least one of the following criteria: first generation, low income, or African American or Latino, and you are seeking to grow in academic knowledge and Christian faith, you are eligible for Wheaton College's B.R.I.D.G.E.
+If you are currently a sophomore from the Chicagoland area who meets at least one of the following criteria: first generation, low income, or African American or Latino, and you are seeking to grow in academic knowledge, college readiness, and Christian faith, you are eligible for Wheaton College's B.R.I.D.G.E.
 Program.
-Wheaton College will evaluate and select applicants based upon leadership qualities, Christian commitment and academic achievement.
+Wheaton College will evaluate and select applicants based upon leadership qualities, Christian commitment, and academic achievement.
 To qualify for the scholarship to attend Wheaton College, you must complete the four-week summer program two summers in a row.

 How do I apply?

 To apply for the B.R.I.D.G.E. program, you will need to provide a completed application online or download the application form (PDF), three letters of recommendation, and a high school transcript.
 Interviews are required.

 What will students do on weekends?

 Saturday: Scholars will spend Saturday mornings catching up on sleep and homework, and they will spend Saturday afternoons participating in recreational activities, including field trips and team building activities.
 A family weekend will be held the second Saturday of B.R.I.D.G.E.

 Sunday: Each Sunday, scholars will visit a different church in the community.
-After church, students will be free until 6:00pm.
+After church, scholars will have free time until 6:00 p.m.

 Do I need to do anything to be eligible to return for the second summer?

-To be eligible to return for the second summer, students must continue to demonstrate academic achievement and participate in B.R.I.D.G.E. sponsored activities throughout the school year.
+To be eligible to return for the second summer, scholars must continue to demonstrate academic achievement and participate in B.R.I.D.G.E. sponsored activities throughout the school year.

 How will B.R.I.D.G.E. be different each of the two summers?

 During the first summer, scholars will receive a general overview of a Christian Liberal Arts education, and will focus on developing skills that will help them continue to succeed in high school.

-The second summer, students will focus on preparing for the academic and social transition into college.
+The second summer, scholars will focus on preparing for the academic and social transition into college.
 Scholars will participate in two month-long college level courses taught by Wheaton College professors, as well as develop a college and scholarship application plan for the fall of their senior year.
 Scholars will receive professional development training in order to prepare for employment and internship opportunities throughout college.